Use Your Existing Security System for Alarm Monitoring

 1. Define Your Alarm Monitoring Goals

 The first step is to identify what you hope to achieve with alarm monitoring.
 Clarifying your priorities will make it easier to decide how to use your current system and whether any updates are needed.
-For example, are you seeking continuous professional monitoring with emergency response?
-Would you prefer remote access to control your system from a smartphone?
-Or maybe you want to keep costs low by retaining parts of your existing equipment?

 - Am I looking for mobile app control or smart home integration?